FarhanMS123/vite-mpa-framework-files-router/README.md

 - vite-mpa-framework-files-router

 > [!NOTE]
 > It is a shame that I reinventing the wheel.
 Please take a look ad development / research has been done in main_v1.
-Else, you may need Tanstack Virtual File instead.
+Else, you may need Tanstack Virtual File Router instead.

 ## Development